Ordinal Analysis of Well-Ordering Principles, Well Quasi-Orders Closure Properties, and $\Sigma_n$-Collection Schema: Well Quasi-Orders Closure Properties

-Given this negative result, to obtain the proof-theoretic ordinal of WQP$(\times^\omega)$, we rely on the following lemma (see \cite{CMZ24} for a similar result), and the subsequent characterization of RT$^2_{<\infty}$ due to Slaman and Yokoyama \cite{SY:pairs}.
+Given this negative result, to obtain the proof-theoretic ordinal of WQP$(\times^\omega)$, we rely on the following lemma (originally proved by Lorenzo Carlucci, see \cite{CMZ25}), and the subsequent characterization of RT$^2_{<\infty}$ due to Slaman and Yokoyama \cite{SY:pairs}.

 \begin{lem} \RCA $\, + \mbox{RT}^{\, 2}_{<\infty} \, \vdash \, \mbox{WQP}(\times^\omega)$. \end{lem}